-- come to the hospital twice for 1-2 hours: one time before you start the research and one time about 30 days after your surgery.
-You will have some simple measurements taken, such as your weight, and fill in brief questionnaires. - fill in brief questionnaires once at home. - tell us about how you found the trial and the diet in one or two audio-recorded phone interviews.
+- attend the hospital twice for 1-2 hours: once before you start the research and once about 30 days after your surgery.
+You will have some simple measurements taken, such as your weight, and fill in brief a questionnaire. - ✓ fill in brief a questionnaire once at home. - tell us about how you found the diet in an audio-recorded phone interview (group B only).

-What if I am in the supported weight loss group? (page 5)
+What if I am in the supported weight loss group?

-- Supported by a specialist, most people have been able to follow the diet. - We chose to use this diet because, on average, people who follow it lose more weight than people following diets based on eating less of regular food. - You will be asked to eat only nutritious soups and shakes until 2 days before your surgery.
-These products contain - all the vitamins and minerals essential for good health - plenty of protein and fibre to help you feel full - far fewer calories than most people usually eat.
-They are - gluten-free and free of nuts, sesame, and shellfish. - suitable for Halal, Hindu, or Kosher diet - already used by the NHS in other medical conditions. - You can choose from a variety of flavours. - We will provide you with these products for free. - You will have weekly consultations with a specialist (a dietitian) who will support you over the phone or through video calls.
+- Most people quickly adjust to the diet after the first few days and follow it well.
+Your specialist will support you every step of the way. - We chose to use this diet because people who follow it usually lose more weight than if they follow diets based on eating less of regular food.

+- You will be asked to eat only tasty and nutritious soups and shakes until your surgery. - These products contain all the essential vitamins and minerals, and plenty of protein and fibre but are low in calories. - They are free of gluten, nuts, sesame, and shellfish, suitable for Halal, Hindu, or Kosher diets, and used by the NHS in other medical conditions. - You can choose from a variety of flavours. - We will provide you with these products for free.

+You will have weekly consultations with a specialist (a dietitian) who will support you over the phone or through video calls.

-Other points to consider (pages 6-7)
+Other points to consider

-- By taking part, you will help us find out if this treatment might help people with bowel cancer in the future. - Supported weight loss: Most people do not experience side effects from the low-calorie diet.
-You may experience side effects, such as constipation, but most side effects are only mild and go away when you stop the diet.
-We will check these regularly. - We will offer you vouchers up to £30 for your travel expenses for each of the two journeys to the hospital.
+- By taking part, you will help us find out if this treatment might help people with womb cancer in the future. - Group B: Most people do not experience side effects from the diet, but you may experience some, such as constipation.
+Most side effects are only mild and go away when you stop the diet. - We will offer you vouchers up to £30 for your travel expenses for each of the two journeys to the hospital.

-What if I want to stop taking part? (page 8)
+What if I want to stop taking part?